mazzi/mazzi.github.com/about.md

 3. [github.com/mazzi](https://www.github.com/mazzi)
 4. [keybase.io/mazzi](https://keybase.io/mazzi)
 5. [GPG public key](./lmazzitelli.asc).

-[I don't have a Facebook account](http://edition.cnn.com/2013/02/25/opinion/rushkoff-why-im-quitting-facebook).
-It's a pretty old article (2013).
-Nowadays you can find a lot more reasons about not having a Facebook account.

 Besides 💻, I like 🍃, 🧗‍♂️, ⛰️, [🎶](http://www.keithfem.com), 🚴‍♂️, 🛠️ and learning new things.